Water ponding around a waffle slab house being built on a reactive clay site is a problem and it’s not an easy fix.

 If you’re a builder reading this (well, welcome!) some sites are hard to maintain site drainage.
 Yes it’s true.
 But do you really want to keep going back to a house that is suffering from slab heave?

-- If you can, raise the pad height with compacted clayey fill so that the underlying site is free-draining.
+- If you can, raise the pad height with compacted clayey fill so that the whole site is free-draining and water drains off and falls away from the building pad.

 - Use spoon drains on the upslope side of a house to direct stormwater around a house.